Azure/azure-iot-sdks/c/serializer/samples/devicetwin_configupdate/readme.md

 -   Let's now use the following use case: You are troubleshooting a temperature anomaly and want to receive the telemetry on a higher rate to detect if you are losing some data points, for example every 500 ms. In order to do this, you will have to issue a clone command using Device Twins Desired Properties to request a change of the frequency rate of sending telemetry.

--   Set a new value for Desired Property "sendFrequency" to be 500 ms in Device Twins window, then click "Send (use Json format)" button, like following
+-   Set a new value for Desired Property "sendFrequency" to be 500 ms in Device Twins window, then click "Send (use Json format)" button, like following.
+Please make sure you have proper spelling on "sendFrequency", otherwise a new property will be created.

     ```
        {